 Notable Teams

 The Indios del Bóer stand out as a powerhouse, with nine championships, including their latest triumph in the 2022-23 season.
 Often a benchmark for success, their dominance is well-recognized.
-Another team with a storied past is the Leones de León, who claimed the first league title back in 1956, laying the foundation of excellence in the league.
+Another team with a storied past is the Leones de León, who claimed the first league title back in 1956, laying the foundation of excellence in the league, similar to the historical legacy of the dominican professional baseball league.
 The Gigantes de Rivas have also made a mark, securing their fifth championship in recent times.
 Meanwhile, teams like the Tigres de Chinandega and Tren del Norte add depth and competition to the league.
 Not to be forgotten, the Cinco Estrellas were significant in the league’s formative years though no longer active.

 Iconic Players